-If one assumes something as right or wrong, only because the majority of the people believes the same, it refers to the bandwagon fallacy.
-Bandwagon fallacy makes you believe that if everyone in your group is thinking in a certain way about any situation, then you should also think in that way because it would be right as the majority is believing that.
-However, this is a fallacious argument as if a claim is accepted or rejected by the majority of the population, it does not justify it is factually right or wrong.
-So, next time when you make your decision based on the number of people who approve or rejects that decision, think again.
+If one assumes something is right or wrong, only because the majority of the people believe the same, it refers to the bandwagon fallacy.
+The bandwagon fallacy makes you believe that if everyone in your group is thinking in a certain way about any situation, then you should also think in that way because it would be right as the majority believing that.
+However, this is a fallacious argument as if a claim is accepted or rejected by the majority of the population, it does not justify whether it is factually right or wrong.
+So, next time when you make your decision based on the number of people who approve or reject that decision, think again.

 Examples of Bandwagon Fallacy